colinkeenan/rentapBun/README.md

 # rentapBun

+WARNING: `bun upgrade` from 1.07 to 1.08 is broken and won't run rentapBun.
+Stay with `bun 1.07` until issue is resolved.

 rentapBun is rentap.js done over again using Bun instead of npm.
 The only dependency besides Bun is `react-dom`, and only for `import { renderToReadableStream } from "react-dom/server"`.

 From the beginning with [rentap.js](https://github.com/colinkeenan/rentap.js), I had trouble getting new data actually saved into `store.db`.
 The data was being stored by the browser in local storage somewhere.
 I managed to make it work as long as rentap started in the background and stopped with `npm stop` which used socket.io to emit a stop signal.
 For some reason, by stopping the server that way, data stored in the browser's local storage actually made it's way into store.db.
 That broke in 2020: socket.io wouldn't emit the stop signal anymore.
 With that and less critical issues that I never solved, I decided to start over (3 years later).
 I chose to have as few dependencies as possible so I wouldn't be forced to update just because a vulnerability was found in one of many dependencies.
 I also decided to store data as JSON instead of sqlite3 because most of my issues seemed to be related to sqlite3.